-Migrating databases from a third-party Redis cluster
+Migrating a database from a third-party Redis cluster

 For data migration, Redis uses a logical dump: this is a file with a sequence of commands to restore the state of databases in the cluster.
 There are several ways to create a dump.
 The following example will use redis-dump-go